-The MTheol in Theology & World Mission is a four year (full-time) integrated Master's Degree.
-Entrance requirements for those entering into Year 1 of the programme are the same as for the CertHE and FdA in Theology (normally specialising in Theology for Crossing Cultures) or as for the DipHE in Theology & World Mission: please see the individual programme specifications for details.
+The MTheol is a four year full time integrated Masters Degree.
+Entrance requirements for those entering in Year 1 are the same as for the CertHE and DipHE in Theological & Pastoral Studies, or as for the CertHE and FdA in Theology (normally specialising in Theological & Pastoral Studies): see those programme specifications for details.

-To progress to the third year of the MTheol, the student must obtain an average of a 2.1 (B+ on the FdA/DipHE scale; 6 or better on the Middlesex scale) in the first two years of study.
+To progress to the third year of the MTheol, the student must obtain an average of a 2.1 (B+ on the DipHE/FdA scale; 6 or better on the Middlesex scale) in the first two years of study.
 Permission to progress to the third year of the MTheol will take place during the third term of the second year.
-This will involve consultation with the personal tutor, the Director of World Mission Studies, the Postgraduate Course Leader and the Admissions Officer.
-To continue on to the fourth year of the MTheol, students will need to obtain an overall grade of 8 or better for each module/dissertation in the third year.
+This will involve consultation with the personal tutor, the Postgraduate Course Leader and the Admissions Officer.
+To continue on to the fourth year of study of the MTheol, students will need to obtain an overall grade of 8 or better for each module/dissertation in the third year.